the-kido/cs-notes/content/Summer 2025 Courses/CSCB58/Week 1/Logic Circuits... or Circuit Logic.md

 However, in logic, our inputs will always be A, B, C and **never** $\neg A, \neg B, \neg C$;  we use an [[Logic Gates#Inverter|inverter]] to pass in those negated variables into the gates as required.
 ![[Bool to Logic Example Part 2.png]]
-- This is what it *should* look like (I told you it become spaghetti) after using inverters.
+- This is what it *should* look like (I told you it becomes spaghetti) after using inverters.
 I added some colour just to show what was inverted, but no colour is required.
 ## Vice Versa
 ![[Vice Versa Example 1.png|300]]

 As a expression, the circuit might look like this:
 $$(\neg A \wedge B) \vee (B \wedge C)$$
 Note that inversion as an operation is unary, so it can't really have it's own "level" unlike AND, OR, or XOR operators.

 Let's get spicier:

 ![[Vice Versa Example 2.png|500]]

 > First, baby steps: